 Working in an office might seem safer than other types of employment such as construction where accidents are fairly common.
 Right?
 Wrong.
 The office environment is not and never has been devoid of hazards.
 The trick is knowing what poses a problem and taking steps to avoid it.
-Let’s look at what unique office injuries and hazards might be waiting to happen.
+Los Angeles slip and fall lawyer David Azizi takes a closer look at what unique office injuries and hazards might be waiting to happen.

 Some injuries are specific to the type of work that is performed in an office, and others are common to any environment.
 For instance, the number one injury is related to slips, trips and falls.
 In fact, the Centers for Disease Control and Prevention notes that falls account for a significant number of office-related injuries, and aside from certain professions, office workers are up to 2.5 times more prone to falls than other workers.

 The causes of slips, trips and falls in the office setting vary and include:

 - Trips due to electrical or computer cords, loose carpeting or objects left in walkways

 - Tripping over a drawer that is left open

 - Forsaking the use of a ladder and using a chair instead

 - Poor use of lighting in the workplace

 Employers can easily avoid this with proper office maintenance and a proactive plan for making sure floor surfaces do not pose a risk.
 Instructing workers on using ladders or making the effort to stand rather than risk leaning too far in a chair to reach a file or object is another way to help workers stay safe from falls.